Grant Proposals

 Grant Proposals & Museum Sections

-1. Grant Proposal #1: should argue for the addition of a work or art in the following wings: Prehistoric, Ancient Near Eastern, Ancient Egyptian, Ancient Aegean, Ancient Greece, or Etruscan.
+1. Grant Proposal #1: should argue for the addition of a work or art in the following wings: Prehistoric, Ancient Near Eastern, Ancient Egyptian, or Ancient Aegean, .

 Instructions for Grant Proposal: